Plantago patagonica

 Plantago patagonica is a species of plantain known by the common name woolly plantain.
-It is native to much of North America, including the southern half of Canada, the western and central United States, and northern Mexico, and parts of southern South America.
+It is native to much of North America and to Argentina in South America.
 It grows in many types of habitat, including grassland, desert and woodlands.
-It is a hairy annual herb producing linear or very narrowly lance-shaped basal leaves up to 10 cm long.
-There are usually many stemlike inflorescences growing erect to a maximum height of around 15 cm.
-Atop the peduncle of the inflorescence is a dense cylindrical or somewhat conical spike of several tiny flowers and bracts.
-The spike is very woolly.
+It is a hairy annual herb producing narrow leaves usually not exceeding 15 cm.
+There are usually many stemlike inflorescences growing straight upwards to a maximum height of around 6 in.